3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | background | ST\_Number | required | Specifies the background value of this channel |

 A destination channel specifies a name of a channel that can be sampled from a texturestack element.
-The background value is the value tha serves as a base for the compositing that takes place in the texturelayer elements within the \<texturestack>-element, and serves as a base for when a \<solid> channelselector is evaluated outside its range according to ... .
+The background value is the value that serves as a base for the compositing that takes place in the texturelayer elements within the \<texturestack>-element.

 The names of <dstchannel>-elements must be unique within a \<texturestack>-element.